Research Interests

 Impacts of Viral Infections on the Respiratory Phenotype

 Metabolic respiratory performance under viral infection could be an overlooked yet major force for natural selection in fish.
-Piscine orthoreovirus (PRV) targets erythrocytes for principle replication and infections can develop into heart inflammation in some instances.
+Piscine orthoreovirus (PRV) targets erythrocytes for principal replication and infections can develop into heart inflammation in some instances.
 On the contrary, infectious hematopoietic necrosis virus (IHNV) infection triggers metabolic suppression of energetically demanding processes, such as cell proliferation and protein synthesis, after the initial rapid anti-virus responses.
-Hence, I use IRAP to test the hypothesis that PRV infection limits metabolism, while IHNV infection masks metabolism, using Atlantic salmon (Salmo salar) and sockeye salmon (Oncorhynchus nerka) as model species (paper #6 & #15).
+Hence, I use IRAP to test the hypothesis that PRV infection limits metabolism, while IHNV infection masks metabolism, using Atlantic salmon (Salmo salar) and sockeye salmon (Oncorhynchus nerka) as model species.

 Pioneer high-resolution characterizations of aerobic and anaerobic contributions for locomotion